Othniel2471/country-details/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- This is 'Crypto 360'<a href="https://countryinfo-3kif.onrender.com/">Live Demo Link</a>
+- This is 'Cpuntry Details'<a href="https://countryinfo-3kif.onrender.com/">Live Demo Link</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>